-Having to deal with the aftermath of a disaster that has affected your residence can be traumatic and stressful.
-Paul Davis provides the following tips and information that should help provide a smoother recovery process.
+Having to deal with the aftermath of a disaster that has affected your home can be stressful and often, traumatic.
+Paul Davis offers the following tips and information that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (972) 429-1983

-- Of course, it’s extremely important to make sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to assure them that you are safe.
+- Obviously, it is extremely important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to inform them that you are safe.

 - Report the damage to your insurance company as soon as possible.